Winter Decor

 Protect your outdoor furniture and décor from winter’s harsh elements by covering or storing them before the first frost.
 Use durable, weatherproof covers to guard against moisture, rust, and cracking.
 Proper storage not only extends the life of your patio pieces but also makes spring setup faster and easier.

-Stock Up on Winter Essentials
+Stock Up on Winter

-Stock Up on Winter Essentials
+Stock Up on Winter

 Prepare for winter surprises by assembling a compact emergency kit with salt, shovels, flashlights, batteries, candles, and cozy blankets.
 Having these essentials on hand ensures safety and comfort during snowstorms or power outages.
 Consider adding non-perishable snacks and a portable phone charger for extra peace of mind when the weather turns extreme.

-Switch to Storm Doors & Windows
+Switch Doors & Windows

-Switch to Storm Doors & Windows
+Switch Doors & Windows

 If you own storm doors or windows, install them before the cold sets in.
 They provide an extra layer of insulation, locking heat in and keeping drafts out, which can significantly reduce heating costs.
 Additionally, they protect your primary doors and windows from wear, extending their lifespan through harsh winter conditions.

-Replace or Clean Furnace Filters
+Clean Furnace Filters

-Replace or Clean Furnace Filters
+Clean Furnace Filters

 A dirty or clogged filter makes your heating system strain, consuming more energy and reducing efficiency.
 Replacing filters monthly ensures cleaner indoor air, better airflow, and lower energy bills.
 For optimal performance, consider high-efficiency or HEPA filters that capture dust, allergens, and winter pollutants more effectively.